Working paper

 Give the central bank a clear mandate of price stability.
 Grant it full independence from the government.
 And appoint at its head a steadfast governor who will not let anything but its mandate influence its policy.
 Does the central bank then have all it needs to deliver price stability?
 Or must requirements on the government's fiscal policy also be imposed?
 The question is a cornerstone of monetary-fiscal interactions, determining whether monetary policy has the power to insulate inflation from imprudent fiscal decisions, or is ultimately dependent on a well-behaved fiscal authority.

 The existence of fiscal requirements for price stability is at the root of the convergence criteria of the Stability and Growth Pact in the euro area, but they have no consensual basis in economic theory.
-Today, the main rationale for fiscal requirements is the Fiscal Theory of the Price Level (FTPL) (Leeper 1991, Sims 1994, Woodford 2001, Cochrane 2001).
-Yet the FTPL remains controversial to this day.
-While early skepticism of the FTPL focused on its strong reliance on equilibrium selection, recent skepticism points to its strong reliance on the assumption of Ricardian households.
-As the Heterogeneous Agents New Keynesian (HANK) literature has become an appealing alternative to the Ricardian representative household, the robustness of the FTPL has been put into question.
+Today, the main rationale for fiscal requirements is stipulated by Leeper (1991), Sims (1994), Woodford (2001), and the subsequent Fiscal Theory of the Price Level (FTPL): for the central bank to be able to deliver price stability, the real value of public debt at stable prices must be equal to the net present value (NPV) of future real fiscal surpluses.

-In the paper, we move from Ricardian to non-Ricardian households.
-Following the tradition of the FTPL, we first consider what requirements arise from intertemporal budget constraints.
-We show that when households are not Ricardian, households' intertemporal budget constraints impose only very weak requirement.
+We derive the debt-to-GDP requirement in two steps.
+First, following the derivation of the NPV requirement when households are Ricardian, we consider what requirements arise from households’ intertemporal budget constraints.
+We show that when households are not Ricardian, households' intertemporal budget constraints impose only very weak requirements.
 In particular, if, from any current level of public debt, the government plans on never raising any tax to repay it, this violates no household's intertemporal budget constraint.

-While intertemporal budget constraints no longer pose any significant constraint, we show that a new requirement on fiscal policy for price stability arises.
-When households are not Ricardian, higher public debt increases aggregate demand through a wealth effect, putting upward pressure on inflation.
+Second, we show that a new requirement arises when households are not Ricardian.
+Higher public debt increases aggregate demand through a wealth effect, and puts upward pressure on inflation.
 This in itself poses no constraint on the ability of the central bank to maintain price stability.
-It can counter the inflationary effect of higher debt with higher interest rates, just like it can counter any other demand shock with higher interest rates, retaining the ultimate control over inflation.
+The central bank can counter the inflationary effect of higher debt with higher interest rates, just like it can counter any other inflationary shock with higher interest rates, retaining the ultimate control over inflation.
+Yet we show that there exists a threshold on the debt-to-GDP ratio above which even infinitely high interest rates are not enough to counter the wealth effect of public debt, resulting in the limit on the debt-to-GDP ratio.

 We conclude by analyzing how the central bank can implement price stability once these fiscal requirements are satisfied.
 In doing so we reconsider Leeper (1991)’s local version of the FTPL in the case of non-Ricardian households.
 We show that when the central bank follows a standard Taylor rule that responds to inflation, fiscal shocks always affect inflation, however strong the response of monetary policy to inflation.
 It it no longer possible to distinguish between a monetary regime and a fiscal regime (see Figure below).
-Yet, we show that monetary policy can implement price stability if it responds to both inflation and the level of public debt.
-Inflation is then insulated from fiscal shocks.
+Yet, we show that monetary policy can implement price stability if, on top of reacting to inflation, it directly responds to the level of public debt—not just to the higher inflation that higher debt generates.